saslani/saslani.github.io/_posts/2018-11-07-leadership.md

       Leaders who "lead" from side, fail to trust their followers.
 It's easier for them to do the job rather than empower and trust others to do it.
       <br />
-      From my experience, those who are new to leadership often fall in danger of falling into this category if they didn't have enough training or intuition.
+      From my experience, ego is high in this style and those who are new to leadership often fall in danger of falling into this category if they didn't have enough training or intuition.
 It takes time and practice to let go!
 You can detect this style of leadership when you see a leader, for example, works extra hours to make sure things are "ok" while he/she is on a break, if they take any!
 They tend to be nervouse about leaving and often they are right, because, work will get piled up.
 The second the leader is back they have to work much harder to pike up the pile off the floor, because the followers didn't know what to do while their leader was gone.
 Team is hurting from lack of communication or understanding of the vision.
       <br />
       The Leaders are often burn out and tired, because they consider themselves as bullet proof.
     </div>